Wigan Pier: History

 The original "pier" at Wigan was a coal loading staithe, probably a wooden jetty, where wagons from a nearby colliery were unloaded into waiting barges on the canal.
 The original wooden pier is believed to have been demolished in 1929, with the iron from the tippler (a mechanism for tipping coal into the barges) being sold as scrap.

-A telling of the origin of what really was 'Wigan Pier' goes that in 1891, an excursion train to Southport got delayed on the outskirts of Wigan not long after leaving Wallgate Station.
-At that time a long wooden gantry or trestle carried a mineral line from Lamb and Moore's Newtown Colliery on Scot Lane, to their Meadows Colliery in Frog Lane (where the Council refuse centre is now).
-This gantry was quite a structure, as it had to span the Douglas valley, crossing the river, the canal and the main rail line to Southport.
-As the delayed train waited for the signals to change, one of the travellers remarked "where the b... hell are we?" and the reply became the basis for the immortal joke about Wigan's Pier.
-George Formby, Sr. perpetuated the joke around the turn of the century in the music halls in Wigan, adding that when he passed the Pier he noticed the tide was in (referring to the constant flooding in the low-lying area).
-Formby died in February 1921, and with the demise of the collieries in the area, the gantry had long passed out of existence.
-Therefore when people looked for the Pier, the tippler for coal wagons at the canal terminus became the chosen object of the joke.
+One account of the origin 'Wigan Pier' dates to 1891, when a Southport excursion train was stopped at signals soon after leaving Wallgate Station.
+Close by stood a long wooden gantry carrying a mineral line between Lamb and Moore's collieries.
+The structure was substantial as it spanned the Douglas Valley, over the river, the canal, and the railway line to Southport.
+During the delay, a passenger reportedly demanded to know where they were, and a joking reply referred to the place as Wigan's 'pier'.
+The joke spread locally and was popularised on stage around the turn of the 20th century by music hall performer George Formby Sr., who quipped that whenever he passed the pier the tide was in, a dig at the area's regular flooding.
+Formby died in February 1921, and as the surrounding collieries eventually closed, the original gantry disappeared.
+Later, when people went looking for the so-called pier, the coal tippler used for loading wagons at the canal basin became the object people pointed to, keeping the joke alive.
 The tippler became the favoured location when people subsequently wanted to see it.
 There are references to it in songs such as George Formby Junior's On the Wigan Boat Express.
 "The Ballad of Wigan Pier", written by local journalist Jack Winstanley, is a comic song written in the 1980s in the style of George Formby Junior.
 It was recorded by The Houghton Weavers and was regularly performed by them.
 Its lyrics perpetuate the idea of Wigan having a pier in the style of seaside resorts like Blackpool, and encourage you to look for it.
 References also include a mythical visit by Her Majesty Queen Elizabeth II, fishing for tripe using locally produced sweets Uncle Joe's Mint Balls and refer also to George Formby Senior as the origin of its mythical existence.